-If you’re sending mail to the UK, find out how to write a UK address from the USA with our simple to follow guide, and get an instant quote for shipping to the UK using our clever shipping calculator.
+If you’re sending mail to the UK, find out how to write a UK address from the USA with our simple to follow guide, and find the cheapest way to ship to the UK using our clever shipping calculator.

 If you’re sending a package to England, you can avoid delays and the risk of your parcel getting lost by ensuring it is addressed correctly.